threatcode/BugCode/CHANGELOG/footer.md

 November 10, 2016:
 ---
-* New library to connect with Bogcode Server.
+* New library to connect with Bugcode Server.
 * Fixed Fplugin, now it uses the new library to communicate with the Server.
 * New field for Vulnerabilities: plugin creator and status.
-* Refactor in Bogcode Core and GTK Client.
+* Refactor in Bugcode Core and GTK Client.
-* Bug fixing in Bogcode Client and Server.
+* Bug fixing in Bugcode Client and Server.
-* Added Bogcode news notifications in GTK and Web UI.
+* Added Bugcode news notifications in GTK and Web UI.
 * New plugins: Dirb, Netdiscover, FruityWifi, Sentinel.
 * Improvements on the WPscan plugin.
 * Fixed Licenses search.